-- Grade 1 strains (mild strains) describe mild damage to the chest that affects less than 5% of the muscle fibers.
+- Grade 1 strains (mild strains) describe mild damage to the soft tissues of the chest that affects less than 5% of the muscle fibers.

 - Grade 2 strains describe a moderate tear to the chest that affects a higher amount of muscle fibers.
 This may affect mobility and strength, but the muscle isn’t fully ruptured.

 - Grade 3 strains describe a complete muscle rupture, which may require surgery to reattach the affected tendon to the bone.

 What are the best ways to treat a strained chest muscle?

 Most of the time, a pulled muscle is a minor injury and with proper care can heal on its own within a few weeks.

 In most mild to moderate chest muscle strains, as with all muscle strains, RICE (rest, ice, compression and elevation) is the best first line of treatment.

 Rest: Stop activity, especially those that cause you to pull your chest muscle.

 Ice: Apply ice packs or heat to the injured area to help reduce pain.

 Compression: If necessary, wrap an elastic bandage to help reduce swelling.
 It’s important to not make the bandage too tight, as this can cause additional pain.